surfd4wg/trashpanda_tf_NGINX_reverseproxy_VPC_mirroring/README.md

 This is a Terraform script that automatically builds an Ubuntu Server in AWS EC2.
 It also installs various programs through a EC2 user data shell script.
 The various programs are: -Armor Agent 3.0 -Chrome -Apache2 -xrdp -User + Password for Remote Desktop

-Change the ARMOR License Key in the install_user_metadata.sh file.
+Change the ARMOR License Key in the install_userdata_ubuntu.sh file.

 Rename variables.example to variables.tf, in the same directory as the main.tf file.

 The variables in variables.tf must be modified to contain your specific settings.

 Once the Machine is running in AWS EC2... you will see the username and password credentials in the /rdpcreds.txt file.
 This user has sudo privileges so !!**** please change your password for this user, the ubuntu user and also the root user ****!!

 SSH into the machine using the Public DNS (IPv4) address in the EC2 console, for the instance, and your private key. ssh -i ~/.ssh/(key file).pem ubuntu@ec2-X-X-X-X.compute-1.amazonaws.com

 If you want to RDP into the machine you will need to install ubuntu desktop. https://linuxize.com/post/how-to-install-xrdp-on-ubuntu-20-04/